Pittsworth

 Pittsworth faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-Pittsworth has five schools with a combined enrollment of 1,024 students, serving typical Australian school conditions (ICSEA: 959) with balanced educational opportunities.
-Four primary and one secondary school serve distinct age groups, with school capacity exceeding residential needs (17.2 places per 100 residents vs regional average of 14.3), indicating the area functions as an educational hub for the broader region.
+Educational participation is high, with 29.6% of residents currently enrolled in formal education, including 12.1% in primary, 9.8% in secondary, and 2.3% in tertiary education.
+Pittsworth's five schools have a combined enrollment of 1,024 students, serving typical Australian school conditions (ICSEA: 959) with balanced educational opportunities.
+The area has four primary and one secondary school, providing distinct age groups with educational provisions exceeding residential needs (17.2 places per 100 residents vs regional average of 14.3), indicating it serves as an educational center for the broader region.

 Frequently Asked Questions - Education